hchauvin/multi_language_lib/README.md

   using R, which comes with lots of issues, or re-writing your stuff again.
 C++ being the lingua franca of numerical computing, it makes sense to have a C++-first development mentality.
+- This can be even expanded by providing access to R, in the code, that can work if called outside of R, e.g. in python.
+Similar for Python.
+This way, C++ can be used to smooth transition in a numerical computing system that is multi-language.
+  But it is a shame that a library such as nltk is available in python first.
+What if I want to write stuff in R without going multi-language?
+This sort of things?
+  You end up having to write microservices, etc. instead of going native in the beginning.
+  Notice that you can actually run C++ anywhere: on iPhones, on Androids, in embedded systems, ...
+  So that's probably the most portable language.
+You cannot say so with Java.

 In general, it is about writing C++-first code.